EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionGroupsAlgorithm.md

 >8.
 If either count meets the variable constraints: it succeeds and the next variable in the order is tried
 >    - If not: this group fails and the next group starts at step #5
 >9.
 If the end of the variables is reached and all succeeded, this is a valid solution group

+When numeric constraints are removed from an MRS we are left with a relatively straightforward constraint satisfaction problem that should be able to return solutions quickly, but there still may be *many* solutions.

 ### Example
 That can be a lot to take in, so let's go through an example: "students lifted a table":